-portion of COD to reduce the basis of "depreciable property" or a combination of both.37 This choice allows taxpayers the flexibility of accounting for COD income in a manner most favorable to their own tax positions.38
+Furthermore, title 11 debtors, insolvent taxpayers, and taxpayers with qualified farm indebtedness are given a choice of tax consequences to provide broader flexibility and a more robust fresh start.
+In accordance with IRC § 108 and 1017, taxpayers may apply the amount of COD income against certain statutorily delineated tax attributes, such as net operating losses and carryovers, or elect to apply any portion of COD to reduce the basis of "depreciable property" or a combination of both.
+This choice allows taxpayers the flexibility of accounting for COD income in a manner most favorable to their own tax positions.

-B. CANCELLATION OF INDEBTEDNESS INCOME ISSUES UNRESOLVED BY IRC SECTION 108
+B. COD ISSUES UNRESOLVED BY IRC SECTION 108

-Although IRC § 108 defines some of its operative terms, several omissions are noteworthy and deserve reconsideration.
+Although IRC section 108 defines some of its operative terms, several omissions are noteworthy and deserve reconsideration.
 Interestingly, several of the more important practical issues are not addressed by the BTA.

-Has an event triggering cancellation of indebtedness income occurred?
-1.
+(1) Has an event triggering cancellation of indebtedness income occurred?